When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn the symptoms you can expect in the first 14 days past ovulation.

-Many women recognize changes in their bodies a few weeks after ovulation.
-There are the classic symptoms of tiredness, irritability, and stomach cramps.
-Then comes the bleeding as your period starts, or not, as the case may be.
+Many women notice subtle changes in their bodies a few weeks after ovulation.
+Classic signs like tiredness, irritability, and stomach cramps are common.
+Then comes the wait for your period (or lack thereof).

-But is it possible to pick up on pregnancy symptoms in the very early days?
-Let’s look at the most common DPO symptoms in the first 14 days.
+But is it possible to detect pregnancy symptoms in those very early days?
+Let’s break down the most common DPO (Days Past Ovulation) symptoms in the first two weeks.

 Key Takeaways

-Before we detail the DPO symptoms you might experience, it will help if you understand the stages of your menstrual cycle.
-This is what prepares our bodies for pregnancy each month.
+Before we detail specific DPO symptoms, it helps to understand the stages of your menstrual cycle.
+This complex process prepares your body for pregnancy every single month.

 The first phase of your cycle is the follicular stage.
-This phase begins with the start of the period and ends when you ovulate.
-It covers approximately days one to 13 of your cycle.
+It begins on day one of your period and ends when you ovulate.
+This usually covers days one to 13 of an average cycle.

-This phase is the start of ovulation.
-Ovulation happens around day 14 of your cycle.
-The ovary releases an egg, which is carried along the fallopian tube to the uterus.
-If it encounters a viable sperm along the way, fertilization may occur.
+Ovulation happens around day 14 of a 28-day cycle.
+One ovary releases an egg, which travels down the fallopian tube toward the uterus.
+If it meets viable sperm here, fertilization happens.

-Two things can then happen.
-A fertilized egg may find its cozy home and embed itself in the uterine lining during implantation.
+Two things can happen here.
+A fertilized egg finds a home and embeds itself in the lining during implantation.

-Or, if the egg has avoided the sperm, the remaining follicle cells shrink and hormone levels drop.
-This sets off the trigger for your body to release the uterine lining, and menstruation begins.
+Or, if the egg remains unfertilized, hormone levels drop.
+This triggers your body to shed the uterine lining, and menstruation begins.

 Remember